 1) Reconstructing a first secret: As mentioned earlier, we make a worst-case assumption that an adversary has access to all shares of an object (both real and fake).
-We also do not rely on security by obscurity, in that we assume an adversary knows all the parameters of the CYCLIC scheme, which includes m, n, and r.
-We use $N{comb\all}$ to denote the number of possible share combinations that could make up a secret.
-If $N{share}$ is the total number of shares and n is the number of shares in one secret, then $N{comb\all} = {N{share} \choose n}$ .
-When constructing the first secret, there is no previous information to use, so the adversary can only try different possible combinations of shares until one produces a correct reconstruction.
+We also do not rely on security by obscurity, in that we assume an adversary knows the parameters of the CYCLIC scheme, i.e. m, n, and r.
+If $N{comb all}$ is the number of possible share combinations that could make up a secret, $N{share}$ is the total number of shares, and n is the number of shares in one secret, then $N{comb\ all} = \binom{N{share}}{n}$ .
+When constructing the first secret, there is no previous information to use, so the adversary can only try different combinations of shares until one produces a correct reconstruction.
 If an adversary picks combinations at random to try in this manner, then the number of attempts required to reconstruct the first secret is a random variable.
 Thus, we quantify the security of this step as the probability that an adversary can reconstruct at least one secret within t attempts.